-The radial nerve is a nerve that runs down the underside of the arm and controls movement in the triceps (muscle located at the back of the upper arm).
-The radial nerve is also responsible for extending the wrist and fingers, and controls sensation in a portion of the hand.
+The radial nerve runs down the underside of the arm and controls movement of the triceps (the muscle located at the back of the upper arm).
+The radial nerve is also responsible for extending the wrist and fingers, and it controls sensation in part of the hand.

-Injury to the radial nerve is called radial neuropathy or radial nerve palsy, and it may be caused by physical trauma, infections, or even exposure to toxins.
-It often causes numbness and tingling, burning pain or can be painless.
+Injury to the radial nerve may result in radial neuropathy, or radial nerve palsy.
+Radial nerve injury may be due to physical trauma, infection, or even exposure to toxins.
+It often causes numbness and tingling or burning pain.
+It can also be painless.

-In many cases, this condition will improve with time if the underlying cause of the injury is treated.
+In many cases, this condition will improve if the underlying cause of the injury is treated.

-Injury to the radial nerve can occur in a number of different ways.
+Injury to the radial nerve has a variety of possible causes.
 These include:

 - sleeping with the upper arm in an awkward position